 - Six term courses outside the major must be taken in the last two years, and at least two undergraduate courses in the last two terms.

 - In addition to the courses specified above, students must complete two graduate research courses for six course credits:

 a) MCDB 585b, a two-credit course taken in the second term of the junior year.
 At the start of the course, each student forms a committee comprised of their thesis adviser and two faculty members that meet to discuss the research project.
 Two of the members of this committee must be members of MCDB faculty, as appropriate to the thesis topic.
 At the end of the course, the student completes a detailed prospectus describing the thesis project and the work completed to date.
 The committee evaluates an oral and written presentation of the prospectus and decides whether the student may continue in the combined program.

-b) MCDB 595ab, a four-credit, year-long course (two credits each term) and is taken during the senior year.
+b) MCDB 595/596, a year-long course (two credits each term) and is taken during the senior year.
 During the course, the student gives an oral presentation describing the work.
 At the end of the course, the student is expected to present his or her work to the department in the form of a poster presentation.
 In addition, the student is expected to give an oral thesis defense, followed by a comprehensive examination of the thesis conducted by the thesis committee.
 Upon successful completion of this examination, as well as all other requirements, the student is awarded the combined BS/MS degree.

 Students must also satisfy the requirements of Yale College for the simultaneous award of the bachelor’s and master’s degrees, including the following:

 - Students must apply in writing to the director of undergraduate studies and obtain departmental approval no later than the beginning of the second term of their Junior year.
 Students must have the approval of both the director of undergraduate studies and the director of graduate studies to receive graduate credit for the graduate courses they select.